bestebookinfo/bestebookinfo.github.com/_posts/2017-06-22/2017-06-22-spark-the-definitive-guide-big-data-processing-made-simple.markdown

 download-size: 3.6

 tag-press: O'Reilly
-tags: O'Reilly Spark RDD Big-Data Deep-Learning Machine-Learning Spark-SQL Streaming Scala
+tags: O'Reilly Spark RDD Big-Data Deep-Learning Machine-Learning Spark-SQL Streaming Scala Early-Release
 ---

 Learn how to use, deploy, and maintain Apache Spark with this comprehensive guide, written by the creators of this open-source cluster-computing framework.
 With an emphasis on improvements and new features in Spark 2.0, authors Bill Chambers and Matei Zaharia break down Spark topics into distinct sections, each with unique goals.